hoidn/PtychoPINN/README.md

-# Physics Constrained Unsupervised Deep Learning for Rapid, High Resolution Scanning Coherent Diffraction Reconstruction
+# Physics constrained machine learning for rapid, high resolution CDI

 This repository contains the codebase for the methods presented in the paper "[Physics Constrained Unsupervised Deep Learning for Rapid, High Resolution Scanning Coherent Diffraction Reconstruction](https://arxiv.org/pdf/2306.11014.pdf)".